-You must complete unit 1 and unit 2 and sit a practical exam.
+You must complete unit 1 and unit 2 each included a 10 hour practical exam.

 This course will equip you for Further Education in many creative arts subjects.
 The Faculty offers A-level Art and Art History courses.
 Most students progress to Art School to study various degree courses via a one year Foundation course.
 Previous students have gone on to study painting, theatre design, fashion design, photography, drawing, book illustration and animation at degree level.